icopy-site/awesome/docs/awesome/free-for-dev.md

   * [IPList](https://www.iplist.cc) — Lookup details about any IP address, such as Geo IP information, tor addresses, hostnames and ASN details.
 Free for personal and business users.
   * [IPTrace](https://iptrace.io) — An embarrassingly simple API that provides reliable and useful IP geolocation data for your business.
   * [Clarifai](https://www.clarifai.com) — Image API for custom face recognition and detection.
 Able to train AI models.
 Free plan has 5000 calls per month.
+  * [Releaseflags](https://releaseflags.com) - Feature Flags should be available for every developer at a low cost.
+Releaseflags offers free releaseflags for single developers and a low cost plan for startups.